Steve Sisolak: Early life

 Sisolak was born in Milwaukee, Wisconsin, on December 26, 1953.
 He is the son of Mary and Edward Frank Sisolak (1925-2004).
 His father was a design engineer for General Motors, and his mother worked at a convenience store.
 He is of Slovak and Czech descent.
 His grandfather Vendelín Šisolák (1899-1959) was from Lakšárska Nová Ves.

 Sisolak grew up in Wauwatosa, Wisconsin, and graduated from Wauwatosa West High School in 1972.
 His first job was as a caddie at Tripoli Country Club at age 13.
 He was active on the student council and played basketball.
 He earned a bachelor of science in business from the University of Wisconsin–Milwaukee in 1974.
 He moved to Nevada shortly thereafter and earned a master of business administration from the University of Nevada, Las Vegas in 1978.

 Business career

-Sisolak is a successful entrepreneur and was a partner in the American Distributing Company, a telemarketing venture that sells coffee cups, pens, and various other promotional items to businesses.
+Sisolak was a partner in the American Distributing Company, a telemarketing venture that sells coffee cups, pens, and various other promotional items to businesses.
 He also held a partnership in a second company, Associated Industries.